opensearch-project/project-website/_posts/2026-08-05-Keda-scaler.md

 excerpt: KEDA extends Kubernetes with event-driven autoscaling, allowing workloads to scale based on arbitrary events outside the Kubernetes control plane.
 With the new OpenSearch scaler, contributed by SAP, you can now drive that scaling from logs and traces stored in OpenSearch — no separate metrics pipeline required.
 This post walks through what KEDA is, when an OpenSearch-driven scaler makes sense, and how to configure it using OpenSearch search templates.
 ---

-Kubernetes has built-in support for autoscaling workloads based on CPU and memory usage.
+Kubernetes has built-in support for scaling workloads based on CPU and memory usage.
 But real-world scaling decisions are often driven by signals that live elsewhere — in your logs, your traces, or the state of a queue.
-[KEDA](https://keda.sh) (Kubernetes Event-driven Autoscaling) fills that gap by letting you scale any Kubernetes workload based on arbitrary events outside the Kubernetes control plane.
+[KEDA](https://keda.sh) fills that gap by letting you scale any Kubernetes workload based on arbitrary events outside the Kubernetes control plane.
 With the OpenSearch scaler — contributed by SAP and introduced in KEDA 2.20 — you can now use data already stored in OpenSearch as the scaling signal.

 ## What is KEDA?

-KEDA is a CNCF project that extends Kubernetes with event-driven autoscaling.
+KEDA is a CNCF project that extends Kubernetes with event-driven, automatic scaling of workloads.
 It works alongside the standard Kubernetes Horizontal Pod Autoscaler (HPA) rather than replacing it.
 While the HPA scales workloads based on resource metrics, KEDA can query an external source — a message queue, a database, an HTTP endpoint, or OpenSearch — extract a value, and use that to drive the replica count up or down, including all the way to zero.
 You can find the full list of supported sources and configuration options in the [KEDA documentation](https://keda.sh/docs/).

 ## Why scale from OpenSearch?

-OpenSearch is widely used as the storage backend for observability data: logs collected via OpenTelemetry or Fluent Bit, and distributed traces from instrumented applications.
+OpenSearch is widely used as the storage backend for observability data: logs collected using OpenTelemetry or Fluent Bit, and distributed traces from instrumented applications.
 That data is rich with signals that reflect the actual health and load of your services.
 Rather than building a separate metrics pipeline to expose those signals to Kubernetes, the OpenSearch scaler lets you query them directly.

 Readers familiar with [OpenSearch alerting](https://opensearch.org/docs/latest/observing-your-data/alerting/index/) will recognize the pattern: a query runs on a schedule, a threshold is evaluated, and an action is triggered.
 The KEDA scaler follows the same logic, with the difference that the action is a Kubernetes scaling decision, integrated natively with the cluster rather than delivered as a notification.
 The two features complement each other — alerting for human-facing notifications, KEDA for automated infrastructure response.